Sniper7Kills-LLC/s7k-widgets-core/README.md

             - [ ] Uses this package in the playground for widget interactions
         - [ ] 🚧 Ability to build widgets
             - [ ] Default Github Workflow(s)
-            - [ ] For 3rd party NPM packages imported via PluginOptions
+            - [ ] 🚧 For 3rd party NPM packages imported via PluginOptions
-            - [ ] 🚧 For End-User-based Import
+            - [x] ✅ For End-User-based Import
-                - [ ] File used for importing widgets should contain the definition of the widget(s) (name, height, width, etc.) along with anything required for the widget to be displayed (compiled script, script url, etc...)
+                - [x] File used for importing widgets should contain the definition of the widget(s) (name, height, width, etc.) along with anything required for the widget to be displayed (compiled script, script url, etc...)
         - [ ] Ability to maintain several widgets in a single repository
     - [ ] ⭐**EASY** - Export Type Definitions in This Package
     - [ ] ⭐**MEDIUM** - Create documentation site